How to Make a Geoboard with Recycled Crayons

-Insert a pencil tip into the spot marked by the pin.
+2. Insert a sharpened pencil tip into the spots indicated with the permanent marker.
 This will make the diameter of the hole similar to the size of a crayon.

 - The crayons work best as pegs if the exposed part of the crayon is not too long.